FOCUSED ON THE LONG GAME WITH GYM OWNER ASHLEIGH GASS.

 “This program is still a relatively low barrier to entry, but it gives people skin in the game,” she said.
 And once their skin is in the game, she is confident they will continue on into a hybrid membership, which includes group classes, as well as private training with their coach—another feature she implemented since joining Madlab.

-The addition of hybrid memberships have been “the biggest area of growth” since joining Madlab, said Gass, whose gym offers a blend of traditional strength and conditioning, joint mobility and stretching, functional range conditioning (FRC), CrossFit, gymnastics strength training and acrobatics.
+The addition of hybrid memberships has been “the biggest area of growth” since joining Madlab, said Gass, whose gym offers a blend of traditional strength and conditioning, joint mobility and stretching, functional range conditioning (FRC), CrossFit, gymnastics strength training and acrobatics.

 “It really helps coaches take care of their clients by having direct contact with them more often, and helps members not get lost in the shuffle (once they’re in classes).”